optroodt/artic-download/README.md

 # artic-download
-Download hi-res images from the Art Institute Chicago
+Download hi-res images from the Art Institute Chicago.

+As far as I'm aware, works of art cannot easily be downloaded in their highest resolution as a single file.
+Therefor you need to download hundreds or thousands of smaller tiles and stitch them together to make a single image.

+The script uses httpx to download images async and multiple workers to do it concurrently.

 ## Usage
 ```commandline